amper5and/voice.js/docs/TOKENS.md

 ### Token events
 As tokens are obtained from Google Voice, the client emits the 'auth', 'rnr', and 'gvx' events with the new tokens.
+These events fire only for CHANGED or NEW tokens.
 Notice that the 'auth' event fires twice.
 That's because an `auth` token is obtained in two cases:

 1. when the auth token is retrieved